fingerskier/Lean/README.md

 Lean
 ====
-  The Lean framework is designed for rapid development of browser-based javascript applications.
-It is intended to be elegant and zero configuration.
+  The Lean framework is a super elegant framework for developing browser-based javascript applications.

-  Basically it's jQuery, Bacon, and a smattering of other libs serving as my test-bed for framework exploration.
-I use Firebase but that's not necessary (though it is included).
+  In reality it's my test-bed for various ultra-simple, zero-configuration concepts and libraries.
+Libraries currently include jQuery, Bacon, Handlebars, Modernizr, Bootstrap, and Firebase.

 Router